Rilke and Anum Cara

 Sometimes it feels that the world is a dark place with souless puppets casting long shadows into the landscape.
 And the question is Why?

 But one day the silent granite stone filled with radiant quartz crystals begins to loudly reverberate the sun's question.
-Ah YES.
+Ah!
+YES.
 Yes I see.
 The colors are the sounds vibrating within me.
-The dull and dreary dreadful and the double rainbow are my own frequency reflecting back to me.
+The dull and dreary dreadful and the double rainbow are my own frequency waving back to me.

 The young poet was Franz Xaver Kappus and he wrote